yamanalrifaii/AbilityConnect/README.md

 ## Important Notes

-### Security Considerations

-⚠️ **Warning**: This implementation uses OpenAI API directly from the browser (`dangerouslyAllowBrowser: true`).
-This is NOT recommended for production.

-**For Production**, you should:
-1. Create a backend API (Node.js, Python, etc.)
-2. Make OpenAI API calls from the backend
-3. Keep your OpenAI API key secure on the server
-4. Never expose API keys in client-side code

 ### iOS Calendar Integration

 The iOS Calendar integration works by generating `.ics` files that can be imported into any calendar application.
 Users need to: